CTurt/FreeDVDBoot/README.md

 	   00     .text .ctors .dtors .rodata .data .jcr .sdata .sbss .bss

 ## Replacing the initial program - Phat
-The ELF is read from `0x5bb000` in the ISO file.
+The ELF is read from `0x5bb000` in the ISO file, copy to that location with a hex editor to replace it.

 ## Loading backups
 It's possible to patch backup images of commercial games to make them bootable using this exploit.
 I didn't want to maintain this tool, so it's not included in this repository, but can be found by searching for something like FreeDVDBoot ESR auto patcher.